Undergraduate grading guidelines

 - Courses under 1000 are considered remedial; courses above 4999 are considered graduate level.

-- An elementary course is broad and introductory while being highly structured with multiple means of assessing student work.
+- An elementary course is broad and introductory while being highly structured with a focus on skills and using multiple means of assessing student work.
 Most General Education CLAS Core courses are in this category.
 Some elementary courses are numbered below 10000-2999 but most are numbered 1000-1999.

-- An advanced course ordinarily is for students earning a major, minor, or certificate in the academic area; it requires prior knowledge or prerequisites; and focuses on a particular topic or specific area of knowledge within a discipline; it is often numbered as 4000-4999.
+- An advanced course ordinarily is for students earning a major, minor, or certificate in the academic area.
+It requires prior knowledge or the completion of prerequisite courses;and focuses on a particular topic or specific area of knowledge within a discipline; it is often numbered as 4000-4999.

 - The unfinished part of the student's work (in a course other than research, thesis, or independent study) is small.